SoftwareUdvikling2020/Mini-Project-1-Web-Services-and-API/README.md

 ### installation instructions

-For testing this project, you wil only need to run the backend.
-The frontend is deployed for you [click her to see it!](https://softwareudvikling2020.github.io/Mini-Project-1-Front/)
+Want to test this project?
+You will only need to run the backend!
+The frontend is deployed for you [RIGHT HERE!](https://softwareudvikling2020.github.io/Mini-Project-1-Front/)
-Run the rest service through intellij (Developed with java 11 and Spring boot 2.3.4)
+Clone this project and run the rest service through intellij (we used java 11 with Spring boot 2.3.4)

 source code for the rest service can be forund in this repo
 source code for the frontend/client application can be forund [here](https://github.com/SoftwareUdvikling2020/Mini-Project-1-Front)